trthatcher/MLKernels.jl/README.md

 - Linear Kernel
 - Polynomial Kernel
 - Sigmoid Kernel
+- Mercer Sigmoid Kernel

-## Creating Basic Kernels and Calculating Kernel Matrices
+## Creating Basic Kernels

 A number of standard kernels have been pre-defined.
 For example, to create a Polynomial Kernel object: